Paul-Dempsey/pachde-hc-one/doc/HC-2.md

 # Module HC-2

-HC-2 is a companion to HC-1, offering control of Rounding (including tuning/scale quantization), Pedal assignments, and a live map of MIDI channel 1 and MIDI channel 16 control codes.
+HC-2 is a companion to HC-1, offering control of Rounding (including tuning/scale quantization), the Compressor, and a live map of MIDI channel 1 and MIDI channel 16 control codes.

-Let me know if the HC-2 pedal controls are useful.
-They are redundant given the complete support for pedals present in the Pedal 1 and Pedal 2 modules.

-For more detailed pedal control, see [Pedal 1 and Pedal 2](Pedals.md).

 ![HC-2 module](HC-2.png)